Prosumma/CoreDataQueryInterface/README.md

 ## Status

 Dig in.
 An earlier but similar version of the library has already proven itself in a production project.
 Everything shown above (and more) works and works well.
 However, before I can tag a 1.0 release, I want to write documentation and unit tests.

+## Requirements

+CDQI requires Swift >= 1.2 and iOS >= 8.3 or Mac OS X >= 10.10.3.
+(It may work on earlier minor versions of iOS and Mac OS X, but that has not been tried.)